 Despite the high count this year, there are strong indications that Carnaby's Black-Cockatoo in the Perth-Peel Coastal Plain has experienced decline.
-Analysis of roost counts over the last nine GCCs found a substantial decline between 2010 and 2015, but the estimated total number of Carnaby's Black-Cockatoo on the Perth-Peel Coastal Plain may have stabilised over the past three years.
-It is not clear whether this decline reflects, for example, mortality of adult birds, reduced survivorship of juvenile birds, reduced breeding effort or success, emigration of birds from the Perth-Peel Coastal Plain region, reduced food resources, or the displacement of birds from existing to new roost sites.
+Analysis of roost counts over the last ten GCCs found a substantial decline between 2010 and 2015, but the estimated total number of Carnaby's Black-Cockatoo on the Perth-Peel Coastal Plain may have stabilised, or even increased slightly, over the past three years.
+It is not clear whether the overall decline reflects, for example, mortality of adult birds, reduced survivorship of juvenile birds, reduced breeding effort or success, emigration of birds from the Perth-Peel Coastal Plain region, reduced food resources, or the displacement of birds from existing to new roost sites.
+Similarly, the slight increase in the count over the past few years may be the result of birds moving from other regions onto the coastal plain.
 Further research is needed to elucidate the relative contribution of these factors to the decline.
 Nonetheless, it would be prudent to take a precautionary approach and focus conservation efforts on addressing all of these factors, until a better understanding of the demographics of Carnaby's Black-Cockatoo emerges.